-^{89.} Jansson, K. (2006) Black and Ethnic Minority groups' experiences and perceptions of crime, racially motivated crime and the police: findings from the 2004/05 British crime survey.
+^{94.} Jansson, K. (2006) Black and Ethnic Minority groups' experiences and perceptions of crime, racially motivated crime and the police: findings from the 2004/05 British crime survey

 An experimental analysis conducted by the EHRC on Schedule 7 powers assessing the prevalence of race disproportionality in stops and examinations under Schedule 7, found that Asians and individuals of 'other' ethnic groups were 11.3 times more likely than White people to be stopped and questioned.
-Comparatively, Black people were 6.3 times more likely and those of a Mixed Race were 3.6 times more likely to be stopped and searched.
+Comparatively, Black people were 6.3 times more likely and those of Mixed Race were 3.6 times more likely to be stopped and searched.

 The study further concluded that although the total proportion of examinations of Asians or 'other' ethnic minorities at all ports and airports was 46.6% in 2010/11, an analysis of airports indicated that 63.5% of total examinations were of Asians and 'other' ethnic minorities.
-In addition, 65.2% of examinations and detentions with a duration of over an hour at all ports and airports also were of Asians or other ethnic minorities90
+In addition, 65.2% of examinations and detentions with a duration of over an hour at all ports and airports also were of Asians or other ethnic minorities95

-The consultation opened by the Coalition on the use of Schedule 7 powers in 2012 offered an important opportunity to address the impact of these powers of Muslims.
-Our analysis submitted as part of the consultation found:
+The consultation opened by the Coalition on the use of Schedule 7 powers in 2012 offered an important opportunity to address the impact of these powers on Muslims.
+Our analysis submitted in contribution to the consultation found:

-- Almost 1 in 5 (22.9%) under-the-hour examinations are likely to be of Muslims - Over 1 in 3 (35.9%) over-the-hour examinations are likely to be of Muslims - About 2 out of every 5 detained (41.9%) are likely to be Muslim.
+- Almost 1 in 5 (22.9%) under-the-hour examinations are likely to be of Muslims - Over 1 in 3 (35.9%) over-the-hour examinations are likely to be of Muslims - About 2 out of every 5 individuals detained (41.9%) are likely to be Muslim

-The Independent Reviewer, David Anderson QC, also noted that Schedule 7 detentions and examinations were imposed upon members of ethnic minority groups to a greater extent that "their presence in the travelling population would seem to warrant."
-Clear evidence of disproportionate use.
+The Independent Reviewer, David Anderson QC, also noted that Schedule 7 detentions and examinations were imposed upon members of ethnic minority groups to a greater extent than "their presence in the travelling population would seem to warrant" indicating clear evidence its of disproportionate use.

-The detrimental impact of the powers were to be observed in their effect of Muslims males, which the EHRC noted in a report in 2011: "For many young Muslim men on the streets, stop and search under Section 44 of the Terrorism Act (s44) has become their most frequent and regular contact with the police...
-Such measures were seen to add to perceptions of racial and religious profiling and discrimination."
-92
+The detrimental impact of the stop and search powers were to be observed in their effect on Muslim males which the EHRC noted in a report in 2011: "For many young Muslim men on the streets, stop and search under Section 44 of the Terrorism Act (s44) has become their most frequent and regular contact with the police...
+Such measures were seen to add to perceptions of racial and religious profiling and discrimination."97